jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

    sudo systemctl restart jellyfin
    ```

-5. Check the version of `intel-opencl-icd` that's the Linux distro provides:
+5. Check the version of `intel-opencl-icd` that the Linux distro provides:

    ```shell
    $ apt policy intel-opencl-icd